MAN LX and FX ranges of tactical trucks: FX range

 Introduced in 1990, the FX range complemented the lighter LX range and was designed for heavier gross vehicle and gross combination weights.

-The FX range were initially based on chassis from MAN's F90 heavy commercial range, production of which ran from 1986-1992.
+The FX range were initially based on chassis from MAN's F90 heavy commercial range, production of which ran from 1986 to 1992.
 From 1992 onwards, FX range trucks were based on the F2000 heavy commercial range.

 All FX range trucks were fitted with MAN's modular military cab and most had a conventionally positioned engine.
 The cooling pack, and for certain applications (heavy tractor trucks for example) the engine, was located behind the cab.

 The MAN FX range of tactical trucks was replaced in production from 2005 by the MAN TG-based HX range.

 The FX range was occasionally presented as FX 2000.

 MX range

-The MX range is included for completeness.
-The MX range was based on F90 commercial chassis and was not produced in quantity, the only known production batch delivered to the German Navy in 4×2 cargo truck configuration during 1993-1994.
+The MX range was based on F90 commercial chassis and was not produced in quantity, the only known production batch delivered to the German Navy in 4×2 cargo truck configuration during 1993–1994.
 The only two MX range trucks known to have been developed had the internal MAN codes of X53 and X56.
 German Navy trucks were X53, these based on the M05 F90 commercial chassis and fitted with leaf suspension all-round and a large purpose-designed steel front bumper/radiator guard.
 Motive power is provided by a 230 hp engine, and payload is 14,000 kg.
 The X56, of which a single prototype was built, featured air-suspension on the rear axle.